Kilburn, London

-Kilburn is an area of north west London, England, which spans the boundary of three London Boroughs: Camden to the east, City of Westminster, and Brent to the west.
-There is also an area in the City of Westminster, known as West Kilburn and sometimes treated as a distinct locality.
+Kilburn is an area in North West London, in the London Boroughs of Camden, Brent and the City of Westminster.
 Kilburn High Road railway station lies 3.5 miles (5.6 km) north-west of Charing Cross.

 Kilburn developed from a linear hamlet that grew up on ancient Watling Street (the modern A5 Road), the hamlet took its name from Kilburn Priory, which was built on the banks of Kilburn Brook.
 Watling Street forms the contemporary boundary between the boroughs of Brent and Camden.

-The area has London's highest Irish population, as well as a sizable Afro-Caribbean population.
+The area has London's highest Irish population, as well as a sizable Afro-Caribbean population, and was once home to the black civil rights leader Billy Strachan.

 Geographic and administrative context

 Kilburn has never been an administrative unit and has therefore never had any formally defined boundaries.
-However, it is generally accepted that most of the area of London between the North London and Watford DC railway lines east of Queen's Park and west of West End Lane lies within what is known as Kilburn.
 The area, which took its name from a nearby watercourse and eponymous priory, developed from a linear hamlet along Watling Street (here called Kilburn High Road) which was the boundary of the Ancient parishes of Willesden – to the west of Watling Street and now part of Brent, and Hampstead to the east (now part of Camden).
 These parishes subsequently became a Municipal and a Metropolitan Borough respectively (based on the same boundaries), before merging with neighbouring areas in 1965 to form modern London Boroughs of which they are now part.

 If Kilburn is taken to extend into the City of Westminster then the historic districts it overlaps are Paddington, to the west of Watling Street, and Marylebone to the east of it.
 Both of these areas became part of the City of Westminster in 1965.

-The electoral wards of 'Kilburn (Camden)' and 'Kilburn (Brent)' cover some of the area.
+The electoral wards of Kilburn (Camden) and Kilburn (Brent) cover some of the area.

-Much of the area is in the NW6 postcode area, and by some interpretations the area extends into W9; however these do not define the Kilburn – post code areas were never intended to delineate districts and Kilburn (like many London districts) overlaps with others – some which have a history of formal definition (e.g. Willesden, Hampstead) and others which do not (e.g. Brondesbury in Willesden).
+Much of the area is in the NW6 postcode area, and by some interpretations the area extends into W9; however, these do not define Kilburn; postcode areas were never intended to delineate districts, and Kilburn (like many London districts) overlaps with others, some which have a history of formal definition (e.g. Willesden, Hampstead) and others which do not (e.g. Brondesbury in Willesden).